django-cms/django-cms/docs/reference/configuration.rst

     ``True``

 Should the output of the various placeholder template tags be cached?
-Takes the current language and timezone into account.
+Takes the current language and time zone into account.
 If the toolbar is in edit mode or a plugin with ``cache=False`` is present the placeholders will not be cached.